 Abstract

 Introduction Trauma life support training programmes aim to improve trauma outcomes but there is no evidence from controlled trials to show that they work.
 We conducted a pilot study to assess the feasibility of conducting a cluster randomised controlled trial comparing the effect of Advanced Trauma Life Support® (ATLS®) and Primary Trauma Care (PTC) with standard care on patient outcomes.
 Methods and analysis We piloted a pragmatic three-armed parallel, cluster randomised, controlled trial in India, where neither of these programmes are routinely taught.
 We recruited tertiary hospitals and included trauma patients and residents managing these patients.
 Two hospitals were randomised to ATLS®, two to PTC, and three to standard care.
 The primary outcome was all cause mortality at 30 days from the time of arrival to the emergency department.
 We conducted community consultations in parallel with the pilot trial.
 Ethics and dissemination We obtained ethical approval from all participating centres.
 Results Between April 2022 and February 2023 we included 376 patients and 21 residents from 7 centres.
 The percentage of patients who consented to follow up was 78% and the resident recruitment rate was 100%.
 The lost to follow up rate was 14%.
-22 (16%) patients died within 30 days in the standard care arm, 1 (3.8%) patients in the ATLS® arm, and 3 (4.9%) patients in the PTC arm.
+Twenty-two (16%) patients died within 30 days in the standard care arm, one (3.8%) patient in the ATLS® arm, and three (4.9%) patients in the PTC arm.
 Conclusions Conducting a full-scale cluster randomised controlled trial comparing the effects of ATLS®, PTC, and standard care on patient outcomes should be feasible after incorporating key lessons from this pilot.

 Introduction